AtemLang/atem/README.md

 *But what really happens?*

 The simple `if` example shows us the unlimited power of Atem.
-Actually the `if` statement is implemented by the standard library!
+Actually, the `if` statement is implemented by the standard library!

 *How is it possible?*